 As mentioned above, we consider two cases of information contexts before the signature of a concession contract.
 In the first case, concession candidates do not hold better information about project characteristics before the concession contract signature (ex-ante information symmetry).
 We show that the costs of information asymmetries dominate for large project uncertainty and large shadow costs of public funds.
 This suggests that the reliance on BOT concessions should increase in time of financial crisis.
 We also show that the incentives to choose BOT concessions increase when the project characteristics can be transferred to the public authorities at the end of the concession period.
-In the second case, concession candidates may hold better information before the concession contract signature (ex-ante information asymmetry).
+In the second case, concession candidates hold better information at the time of the contract signature (ex-ante information asymmetry).
 We then show that the incentives to choose BOT concessions can also increase provided governments are able to implement an auction with the participation of a large enough number of concession candidates.
 For the sake of completeness, we also compare the above BOT contracts with a third case the least-present-value-of-revenue auction that is proposed by Engel et al. (2001).
+Such an auction is also preferred only in economies with large enough shadow costs of public funds.
 Finally, we use the specific class of linear demand functions and uniform cost distributions to compute theoretical values of shadow costs of public funds that would entice governments to choose BOT concession contracts.
 Comparing those theoretical values with the empirical values estimated for advanced and developing economies, we find that BOT concession contracts are likely to be preferred in many situations.